Slovenia: Slovenian Spring, democracy and independence

-The initial revolutionary events in Slovenia pre-dated the Revolutions of 1989 in Eastern Europe by almost a year, but went largely unnoticed by international observers.
+The initial revolutionary events in Slovenia pre-dated the Revolutions of 1989 in Eastern Europe by almost a year, but went largely unnoticed outside the country.
 On 23 December 1990, more than 88% of the electorate voted for a sovereign and independent Slovenia.
 On 25 June 1991, Slovenia became independent.
-On 27 June in the early morning, the Yugoslav People's Army dispatched its forces to prevent further measures for the establishment of a new country, which led to the Ten-Day War.
+On 27 June in the early morning, the Yugoslav People's Army dispatched forces to prevent further measures for the establishment of a new country, which led to the Ten-Day War.
 On 7 July, the Brijuni Agreement was signed, implementing a truce and a three-month halt of the enforcement of Slovenia's independence.
-At the end of the month, the last soldiers of the Yugoslav Army left Slovenia.
+At the end of the month, the last Yugoslav Army soldiers left Slovenia.

 In December 1991, a new constitution was adopted, followed in 1992 by the laws on denationalisation and privatisation.
 The members of the European Union recognised Slovenia as an independent state on 15 January 1992, and the United Nations accepted it as a member on 22 May 1992.

-In 1996 and 1999, Pope John Paul II visited Slovenia.

 Slovenia joined the European Union on 1 May 2004.
 Slovenia has one Commissioner in the European Commission, and seven Slovene parliamentarians were elected to the European Parliament at elections on 13 June 2004.
 In 2004 Slovenia also joined NATO.
 Slovenia subsequently succeeded in meeting the Maastricht criteria and joined the Eurozone (the first transition country to do so) on 1 January 2007.
 It was the first post-Communist country to hold the Presidency of the Council of the European Union, for the first six months of 2008.
 On 21 July 2010, it became a member of the OECD.

-The disillusionment with domestic socio-economic elites at municipal and national levels was expressed at the 2012–2013 Slovenian protests on a wider scale than in the smaller 15 October 2011 protests.
-In relation to the leading politicians' response to allegations made by the official Commission for the Prevention of Corruption of the Republic of Slovenia, legal experts expressed the need for changes in the system that would limit political arbitrariness.
+Disillusionment with domestic socio-economic elites at municipal and national levels was expressed at the 2012–2013 Slovenian protests on a wider scale than in the smaller 15 October 2011 protests.
+Legal experts expressed the need for changes in the system that would limit political arbitrariness.